KusionStack/kusionstack.io/docs/kusion/5-user-guides/2-working-with-k8s/2-container.md

+---
+id: container
+---

 # Configure Containers

-You can manage container-level configurations in the `AppConfiguration` model via the `containers` field (under the `workload` schemas).
+You can manage container-level configurations in the `AppConfiguration` model via the `containers` field (under the `workload` schema).
 By default, everything defined in the `containers` field will be treated as application containers.
 Sidecar containers will be supported in a future version of kusion.

 For the full `Container` schema reference, please see [here](../../reference/modules/developer-schemas/workload/service#schema-container) for more details.